 This method differs to the NOOBs installation guide so if you’re more interested in using an installer that allows you to install multiple operating systems and more then be sure to check out my guide on how to install NOOBS.

 If you stumbled on this page and have no idea what Raspbian is then here is a brief explanation.

-Raspbian is an operating system that is based on Debian but unlike Debian it has been optimised for the Pi.
+Raspbian is an operating system that is based on Debian, but unlike Debian, it has been optimized for the Pi.
 It’s considered the default and likely the most popular operating system for the Raspberry Pi.

 It contains everything you would expect an OS to contain such as basic utilities and support for most peripherals.
 There are two different versions of Raspbian that I will go into more detail below.

 You will need all the standard pieces of equipment when it comes to using a Raspberry Pi.